mikl0s/dns.services/README.md

-# 🌐 DNS Services Gateway
+# 🌐 DNS.Services Gateway

-Welcome to the **DNS Services Gateway** project!
+Welcome to the **DNS.Services Gateway** project!
 This Python script allows you to interact with the DNS.services API to manage your DNS records and domains effortlessly.

 ---